bitovi/academy/src/react/1-setup.md

 ## Deployment

-One of the benefits of using `react-scripts` is it's great build process.
+One of the benefits of using `react-scripts` is its great build process.
 When you run the `npm run build` command, your site will automatically be bundled, minified, and written into a `build` folder.

 You can can then upload the folder to any web-server to be served statically (just like a normal HTML website), no special configuration required.